rdbwebster/jekyll-now/_posts/2017-05-12-Hello-World.md

 title: New Jekyll site up and running!
 ---

-Watch for solutions to super annoying tech problems, for the others, you're still on your own.
+Watch for solutions to annoying tech problems, for the other problems, you're still on your own.